 The Southeastern Louisiana University School of Nursing Pin was adopted in the 1960s and was initially worn by the first graduating class in 1968.
-The pin has altered in size, with the current official size being that of a dime.
-(Students individually choose the size when purchase order is made.)
-The pin uses the SLU colors of gold, for worthiness. and green, for eternal life.
+The pin is available in different sizes and materials (Students individually choose the material of the pin when order is placed).
+The pin uses the SLU colors of gold, for worthiness, and green, for eternal life.
 The seal of the SLU, a pelican with three youths, signifying union, justice, and confidence, appears on the pin.
-A focal point of the pin is the Greek lamp of knowledge that became associated with Florence Nightingale after Longfellow wrote "Lady With A Lamp" in her honor.
+A focal point of the pin is the Greek lamp of knowledge that became associated with Florence Nightingale after Longfellow wrote "Lady with A Lamp" in her honor.

-The privilege of wearing this special pin is limited to the baccalaureate graduates of Southeastern Louisiana University School of Nursing.
+The privilege of wearing this special pin is limited to the graduates of Southeastern Louisiana University School of Nursing.